milanaryal/milanaryal.github.io/_posts/2012/2012-05-07-9-google-search-tricks.md

 ---
 layout: post
-title: 9 Google search tricks
+title: "9 Google search tricks"
 date: 2012-05-07T05:51:59+05:45
 ---

 *Use these cool shortcuts to find things better and faster*

+---

 Not many users know the little tricks that can be used to get more out of a simple Google search.
 Following are the top nine Google search tricks: